 TKI CLICKNL has been set up with the aim of strengthening public private partnerships in research and innovation in the Creative Industry.
 This includes, amongst others, inviting those interested to apply for a so-called PPS grant.
 TKI CLICKNL can apply for a PPS project grant from the Netherlands Enterprise Agency (RVO) to help finance public private research projects.
 The PPS can lead to a grant of 30% above the private contributions for each research project.

 programme | SME innovation stimulus

 In 2019 also, the cabinet and the regions make money available for the SME Innovation Stimulus Region and Top Sectors MIT.
 Goal of the MIT is stimulating innovation in the small and medium-sized enterprises beyond the boundaries of regions.
-The MIT works with different closing data for different components.
-From 9 April until 10 September 2019 you can apply for MIT feasibility projects and knowledge vouchers.
-Submitted projects will be reviewed on the basis of First Come, First Served!
+The MIT works with varying closing data for different components.
+From 11 June until 10 September 2019 you can apply for R&D-collaboration projects, for entrepreneurs who collaborate with other SME-entrepreneurs to develop or renew products, manufacturing processes or services.

 Fiscal programme | research & development

 Are you an entrepreneur in the creative industry who carries out research or development projects?
 And do you want to lower your R&D costs?
 Then maybe you can use the R&D tax credit programme WBSO.
 With the WBSO, companies can lower the wage costs for R&D and other R&D costs and expenditures, such as prototypes or research equipment.
 You can deduct the tax benefit in your tax return to the Netherlands Tax and Customs Administration.
 You can apply for the WBSO almost year round.